Register a birth

 Corrections to Birth Registrations

 If you need to make a correction to a birth registration, please contact us for advice on what to do next.
-We will let you know whether to use one of the links below and complete a correction application form, which should be then sent or dropped into us with supporting documentation.
+We will let you know whether to use one of the links below and complete a correction application form, which should be then sent to us with supporting documentation.